Haiger

 Haiger (/de/) is a country town in the Lahn-Dill-Kreis in Hesse, Germany.
-The nearest city is Siegen, about 25 km north of Haiger.
+The nearest city is Siegen, about 25 km to the north.

 Geography

 Location

 Haiger lies about 5 km west of Dillenburg, and 20 km southeast of Siegen on the eastern edge of the Westerwald range, near where the three states of Hesse, North Rhine-Westphalia and Rhineland-Palatinate all share a common point.
 It is the district's northernmost town.
 The river Dill rises north of the constituent community of Offdilln.